fetchai/docs-archived/docs/getting-started/quickstart.md

 * [`constellation` flags](../ledger/running-a-constellation.md)

-## Installing the Python Ledger API
+## Connecting to the node

-If you want to develop Smart Contracts and deploy them, or create apps to connect directly to the ledger, the Python Ledger API is currently one of two ways to do so.
+If you want to create apps that connect directly to the ledger, or to deploy smart contracts, you can use the Python and Javascript Ledger APIs.
+In this quickstart guide we will focus on the Python API.

-You can see the source <a href="https://github.com/fetchai/ledger-api-py">here</a>, or just install with pip:
+We recommend you install the latest stable version using pip:

 ```bash
 pip install fetchai-ledger-api
 ```

-Keep close attention to build versions, if your ledger is at latest, grab latest, else, stick with a latest labeled version.
+You can also obtain the latest version of the code from the [GitHub repository](https://github.com/fetchai/ledger-api-py).

-With this installed, get started quickly with:
+Once the API is installed, you need to establish a connection via a new `LedgerApi` object, after which you can generate test tokens for an agent:

 ```python